TileJSON Endpoint

 GET

-The datasetId is the same identifier used by the raster and vector tile endpoints, typically in the form username.dataset.
-See Dataset naming on the Upload Data page for the naming rule.
-For example, a dataset uploaded and published as NATIONAL_COUNTIES can be inspected through its TileJSON document before you wire it into a client.
+The tilesetId is the tileset Identifier used by the raster or vector tile endpoints, typically in the form username.tileset.
+See Tileset naming on the Upload Data page for the naming rule.
+For example, a tileset uploaded and published as NATIONAL_COUNTIES can be inspected through its TileJSON document before you wire it into a client.

 Retrieve TileJSON metadata